Tonyslogic/tout-compare/README.md

 ![Monthly distribution](./docs/ProfileWizard2.png)

 At this point the database contains load data (or if you used the AplhaESS integration, load and PV data).
-The main window will have been updated to reflec the status as you progress.
+The main window will have been updated to reflect the status as you progress.

 ![Main window status](./docs/MainScreenStatus.png)